 - 1.1 This guide describes the FSA's approach to exercising the main enforcement powers given to it by the Financial Services and Markets Act 2000 (the Act) and by regulation 12 of the Unfair Terms Regulations.
 It is broken down into two parts.
 The first part provides an overview of enforcement policy and process, with chapters about the FSA's approach to enforcement (chapter 2), the use of its main information gathering and investigation powers under the Act (chapter 3), the conduct of investigations (chapter 4), settlement (chapter 5) and publicity (chapter 6).
-The second part contains an explanation of the FSA's policy concerning specific enforcement powers such as its powers to: vary a firm's Part IV permission on its own initiative (chapter 8); make prohibition orders (chapter 9); prosecute criminal offences (chapter 12); and powers which the FSA has been given under legislation other than the Act (chapter 19). - 1.2 In the areas set out below, the Act expressly requires the FSA to prepare and publish statements of policy or procedure on the exercise of its enforcement and investigation powers and in relation to the giving of statutory notices. - (1) sections 69 and 210 require the FSA to publish statements of policy on the imposition, and amount, of financial penalties on firms and approved persons; - (2) section 93 requires the FSA to publish a statement of its policy on the imposition, and amount, of financial penalties under section 91 of the Act (penalties for breach of Part 6 rules); - (3) section 124 requires the FSA to publish a statement of its policy on the imposition, and amount, of financial penalties for market abuse; - (4) section 169 requires the FSA to publish a statement of its policy on the conduct of certain interviews in response to requests from overseas regulators; and - (5) section 395 requires the FSA to issue a statement of procedures relating to the giving of supervisory notices, warning notices and decision notices.
+The second part contains an explanation of the FSA's policy concerning specific enforcement powers such as its powers to: vary a firm's Part IV permission on its own initiative (chapter 8); make prohibition orders (chapter 9); prosecute criminal offences (chapter 12); and powers which the FSA has been given under legislation other than the Act (chapter 19). - 1.2 In the areas set out below, the Act expressly requires the FSA to prepare and publish statements of policy or procedure on the exercise of its enforcement and investigation powers and in relation to the giving of statutory notices: - (1) section 63C requires the FSA to publish a statement of its policy on the imposition, and amount, of financial penalties on persons that perform a controlled function without approval; - (1A) sections 69 and 210 require the FSA to publish statements of policy on the imposition of financial penalties, suspensions or restrictions on firms and approved persons, the amount of financial penalties imposed, and the period for which suspensions or restrictions are to have effect; - (2) section 93 requires the FSA to publish a statement of its policy on the imposition, and amount, of financial penalties under section 91 of the Act (penalties for breach of Part 6 rules); - (3) section 124 requires the FSA to publish a statement of its policy on the imposition, and amount, of financial penalties for market abuse; - (3A) section 131J requires the FSA to publish a statement of its policy on the imposition, and amount, of financial penalties imposed under section 131G; - (4) section 169 requires the FSA to publish a statement of its policy on the conduct of certain interviews in response to requests from overseas regulators; and - (5) section 395 requires the FSA to issue a statement of procedures relating to the giving of supervisory notices, warning notices and decision notices.